 Michael had recently lost 21-year-old Kristen Ann Carr after her battle with sarcoma.
-To honor her memory, friends and family including Michael and Kristen’s parents, Dave Marsh and Barbara Carr, formed the Kristen Ann Carr Fund at her request to provide grants for cancer research seeking to improve all aspects of cancer patient life with an emphasis on adolescents and young adults.
+To honor her memory, friends and family including Michael and Kristen’s parents and sister, Dave Marsh, Barbara Carr and Sasha Carr, formed the Kristen Ann Carr Fund at her request to provide grants for cancer research seeking to improve all aspects of cancer patient life with an emphasis on adolescents and young adults.

 In an effort to give back to Memorial Sloan-Kettering Cancer Center where Kristen was hospitalized, Barbara and the Kristen Ann Carr Fund hosted a concert for the patients with the help of Michael.
-In support of his friend Michael, Vivek attended the concert in search of healing after recently losing both his parents to cancer, who happened to be huge music fans.
+In support of his friend Michael, Vivek attended the concert in search of healing after recently losing his mother Nandini Beharry Tiwary to cancer.

 Nurses carefully transported patients to the hospital’s recreation area, arranging seats and wheelchairs around a temporary stage where Wynton Marsalis, internationally acclaimed musician, played in the common area at one of the units.
 IV poles were present throughout the audience, their bags forming a mezzanine audience overhead.
 It was just what the patients needed, one of the nurses said, and such a shame that some were unable to attend because they were in treatment or too sick to leave their rooms.
 It was clear that some of the patients who needed music most were unable to go to the concert.